thetillhoff/temingo/README.md

 - Test the rendering via golang tests, not manually.

-- TODO move funcmap add to template engine into extra function, so it happens always exactly the same for the temporaryTemplateEngine and the templateEngine
+- move funcmap add to template engine into extra function, so it happens always exactly the same for the temporaryTemplateEngine and the templateEngine

+- automatically check all "internal" links of website for validity aka file exists
+- allow blacklisting urls/paths, including wildcards
+- add check to scan for response codes from websites that are called, also with blacklist of domains where links are not checked
+- automatically check all links that have a protocol specified to use https

 <!--